Many or all companies we feature compensate us. Compensation and editorial

 How it works

-When you come into extra money—for example, from a tax refund—you can apply the funds to your student debt in one single payment or several smaller payments.
+When you come into extra money—such as a tax refund—you can apply the funds to your student debt in one single payment or several smaller payments.
 This will reduce the principal balance you owe if you ask your lender to apply it to the principal rather than the interest and fees.

 For example, say you have $30,000 in student loans at 6%.
 You come into a $12,000 windfall from an inheritance which you decide to put toward your debt.
 You’d cut your repayment time by nearly five years and trim nearly $7,000 off the interest.